Substantial Completion Clause Samples

 Substantial Completion.
 Construction Manager shall pay Owner One Thousand Dollars ($1,000.00) as liquidated damages for each day that Substantial Completion extends beyond the Substantial Completion Date.

-§ 3.3.2 Subject to adjustments of the Contract Time as provided in the Contract Documents, if portions of the Work are to be completed prior to Substantial Completion of the entire Work, the Contractor shall achieve Substantial Completion of such portions by the following dates: Portion of Work Substantial Completion Date
+Substantial Completion. § 3.3.1 Subject to adjustments of the Contract Time as provided in the Contract Documents, the Contractor shall achieve Substantial Completion of the entire Work: § 3.3.2 Subject to adjustments of the Contract Time as provided in the Contract Documents, if portions of the Work are to be completed prior to Substantial Completion of the entire Work, the Contractor shall achieve Substantial Completion of such portions by the following dates: Portion of Work Substantial Completion Date § 3.3.3 If the Contractor fails to achieve Substantial Completion as provided in this Section 3.3, liquidated damages, if any, shall be assessed as set forth in Section 4.5.

 Substantial Completion.
 The time at which the Work (or a specified part thereof) has progressed to the point where, in the opinion of Engineer, the Work (or a specified part thereof) is sufficiently complete, in accordance with the Construction Contract Documents, so that the Work (or a specified part thereof) can be utilized for the purposes for which it is intended.
-The terms “substantially complete” and “substantially completed” as applied to all or part of the Work refer to Substantial Completion thereof.
+The terms “substantially complete” and “substantially completedas applied to all or part of the Work refer to Substantial Completion thereof.